 Even though it’s located on the opposite side of the Hudson River from Manhattan, just south of the George Washington Bridge, Edgewater, New Jersey’s River Palm Terrace can rank right up there with the big boys across the water.
 All steaks are Black Angus USDA Prime, dry-aged in-house for 28 days, and sliced daily by their in-house butcher, and seafood is purchased daily from New York’s Hunts Point Market, with at least six fresh varieties (and some surprisingly great sushi) on offer daily.
 New York strips, fillets, T-bones and porterhouses for two are given a deep sear under a ripping-hot broiler, and nearly every other item on the menu is equally worthy of praise.

 Photo by Gary M. via Yelp

+When you sit down at your table at the perpetually packed Peter Luger, located in an off-the-beaten-path corner of Brooklyn’s Williamsburg neighborhood, don’t ask for a menu.
+Just order the tomato and onion salad, some thick-cut bacon, creamed spinach, hash browns, and the steak for three, a massive porterhouse broiled under extreme heat before being sliced and presented on a platter.
 Sure, the wait staff might be a bit gruff in this surprisingly casual German-styled old steakhouse that’s been here since 1887, but that’s all a part of the show.
-The star attraction, the steak, is simply the best you’ll find anywhere in America (along with the porterhouse, an equally impressive rib steak is also available).
+The star attraction, the steak, is simply the best you’ll find anywhere in New York (along with the porterhouse, an equally impressive rib steak is also available).
 It’s dry-aged and butchered on the premises, and when it’s presented, in all its crusty, well-marbled, beefy glory, your jaw will drop.
-Use the house steak sauce to douse the onions and tomatoes (don’t let it anywhere near the steak), and be prepared to drop a wad of cash on the table before leaving — no credit cards accepted here, big spender.
+The lunch-only burger, made with more than a half-pound of aged trimmings, is also one of America's best.